 Who Should Register with the FIUTT

-All businesses, companies and individuals that perform the functions defined in Section 2 and the First Schedule of the Proceeds of Crime Act (FIUTT List of Supervised Sectors) are required to register with the FIUTT.
-These entities, collectively called Supervised Entities, are categorized as non-regulated financial institutions or listed businesses.
+All businesses, companies and individuals that perform the functions listed in the First Schedule of the Proceeds of Crime Act, Chap 11:27 and non-regulated financial institutions as defined in Section 2 of the Financial Intelligence Unit of Trinidad and Tobago Act are required to register with the FIUTT.
+These businesses, categorized as non-regulated financial institutions or listed businesses are collectively called Supervised Entities.

 Please consult the FIUTT List of Supervised Sectors to confirm whether you need to be registered with the FIUTT.